 Any car accident in New Orleans can be frustrating and stressful.
-A hit and run accident can be even more aggravating because it might leave you unsure about who to pursue for compensation afterward.
+A hit-and-run accident can be even more aggravating because it might leave you unsure about who to pursue for compensation afterwards.
 When the at-fault driver flees the scene, you might wonder how the financial aftermath of the accident will be handled.

-If you or someone you love was injured in a car accident by a driver who fled the scene, a New Orleans hit and run accident lawyer might be able to help you fight for the financial compensation you need to cover your losses.
-Contact the personal injury team at Laborde Earles Injury Lawyers by calling (504) 777-7777 to explore your legal option.
-You may be able to have your post-accident expenses get paid even if the other driver left without accepting responsibility for their actions.
+If you or someone you love was injured in a car accident by a driver who fled the scene, a New Orleans hit and run accident lawyer could help you fight for the financial compensation you need to cover your losses.
+Contact the personal injury team at Laborde Earles Injury Lawyers by calling to explore your legal options.
+You could have your post-accident expenses get paid even if the other driver left without accepting responsibility for their actions.

 - Anyone involved in the crash was injured